 Varies by group size

-Wonderful Tour to Saladin Citadel and Coptic Cairo
+Private Tour to Saladin Citadel & Coptic Cairo: The Fortress of Faith

 A representative from Egypt Fun Tours will meet you at your hotel.
 Begin your vacation with a spiritually relaxing day tour of Cairo’s Islamic and Coptic landmarks.